 In many areas, biosolids are marketed to farmers as fertilizer.
-Federal regulation (40 CFR Pert 503) defines minimum requirements for such land application practices, including contaminant limits, field management practices, treatment requirements, monitoring, record keeping, and reporting requirements.
+Federal regulation (40 CFR Part 503) defines minimum requirements for such land application practices, including contaminant limits, field management practices, treatment requirements, monitoring, record keeping, and reporting requirements.
 Properly treated and applied biosolids are a good source of organic matter for improving soil structure and help supply nitrogen, phosphorus, and micro-nutrients that are required by plants.
-Biosolids have also been used successfully for many years as a soil conditioner and fertilizer, and for restoring and re-vegetating areas with poor soils due to construction activities, strip mining or other practices.
-Under this biosolids management approach, treated solids in semi-liquid or dewatered form.
+Biosolids have also been used successfully for many years as a soil conditioner and fertilizer, and for restoring and re-vegetating areas with poor soils due to construction activities, strip mining, or other practices.

-30 wet tons of a 26% solid, known as “cake” are produced each day.
+Approximately 30 wet tons of a 24% solid, known as “cake” are produced each day.
 These cake solids are conveyed out to four semi-trailers.
 Weather and season permitting, they are hauled to farm fields, where they are applied and incorporated into the soil.
-If not land applied, they are hauled to a landfill.
+If not land applied, they are hauled to a landfill

 The Fond du Lac WTRRF annually provides local farmers with over 4,500 wet tons of cake biosolids fertilizer.
 The land application of the biosolids provides a slow-release, quality nitrogen and phosphorus product at no cost to the farmers.